pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 stream.forEach(t -> System.out.println(t));
 ```

-Of course, the advantage of using streams is that you can chain operations, for example:
+Of course, the advantage of using streams is that you can chain operations.
 ```java
 words.sorted()
     .limit(2)
     .forEach(System.out::println);
 ```

-Remember that because this is a terminal operation, you can't do things like this:
+Remember that because this is a terminal operation, you cannot do things like this:
 ```java
 words.forEach(t -> System.out.println(t.length()));
 words.forEach(System.out::println);